 2. Difficulty to Repair

 Because of their complex technology, two-stage air conditioners also require complex repairs.
-A larger number of components, plus the new technology means they are difficult to repair in case of a breakdown.
-It may also be hard to find a well-trained technician who can handle this new technology.
+A larger number of components, plus the new technology, means they are difficult to repair in case of a breakdown.
+Finding a well-trained technician who can handle this new technology may also be hard.

 Variable Speed AC